Onmanorama

-Onmanorama is the online English news portal of Malayala Manorama group, which publishes the Malayala Manorama newspaper read by over 20 million Malayalis across the world, Vanitha, the largest circulated women's magazine in India, The Week (Indian magazine), an English weekly, and several other periodicals and children's books.
+Onmanorama is the online English news portal of the Malayala Manorama group, which also publishes the Malayala Manorama newspaper, read by over 20 million Malayalis worldwide; Vanitha, the largest circulated women's magazine in India, The Week, an English weekly; and several other periodicals and children's books.

-Onmanorama is headquartered at Kottayam in India's southern most state of Kerala.
+Onmanorama is headquartered at Kottayam in India's southernmost state of Kerala.

 The news portal mainly covers developments in Kerala and the southern states of India.
 Its coverage ranges from daily breaking news to long-form and researched pieces in various fields like sports, entertainment, movies, lifestyle, food and travel.

 Onmanorama is known for its hyperlocal coverage of Kerala.
 Other than its network of reporters, the portal uses the network of Malayala Manorama, Manorama News, and ManoramaOnline, the online version of the newspaper, for its stories.

 History

 Onmanorama was established in 1998 as English Manoramaonline and was re-branded as Onmanorama in 2016.